What is an IT ticketing system?

 Although IT ticketing solutions are widely popular these days, many organizations do not have an enterprise-level ticketing system.
 The reason for this could be that setting up and maintaining one might be intimidating because of the idea that the features and functionalities are complex.
 However, many enterprise-class ticketing tools are quite simple to maneuver thanks to codeless customizations, automations, and out-of-the-box best-practice workflows.

-Download the ITIL-ready IT ticketing software trusted by 100,000+ organizations worldwide.
+Download the full stack ITSM software trusted by 100,000+ organizations worldwide.

 What are the benefits of having an efficient IT ticketing system?